-Yarra Ranges Shire residents can join a pilot community-led project that aims to reduce the impacts of smoke on human health.
-The 12-month project will:
+Yarra Ranges Shire residents joined a pilot community-led project that aimed to reduce the impacts of smoke on human health.
+The 12-month project:

-- feature presentations from speakers on smoke impacts on human health, as well as highlighting the reporting from our recent study (publication 1948)
+- featured presentations from speakers on smoke impacts on human health, as well as highlighting the reporting from our recent study (publication 1948)

-- aim to understand smoke's impacts on human health, including how to use wood heaters and burn wood safely at home
+- explored smoke's impacts on human health, including how to use wood heaters and burn wood safely at home

-- use data collected to make an EPA-supported, community-led action plan for reducing smoke’s impacts on human health.
+- used data collected to make an EPA-supported, community-led action plan for reducing smoke’s impacts on human health.

-Participants will join EPA in three workshops over 12 months.
-The workshops will focus on air quality and how it impacts human health.
+Participants joined EPA in three workshops over 12 months.
+The workshops focused on air quality and how it impacts human health.

 You can find more information about air quality in the Yarra Ranges in Air quality in the Yarra Valley: a summary of the state of knowledge (publication 1948).